 Be a champion of the breadth of the Church of England, able to understand and promote what healthy church looks like in multiple different contexts.

-Attend to the diverse needs and backgrounds of our Curates including recognition of their previous life experience.
+Attend to the diverse needs and backgrounds of our Curates, including recognition of their previous life experience.

 Maintain a clear understanding of the health of our TI’s and, because of that, be able to advise the Bishop in Titles meetings (planning future curate placement), based on real life contextual experience.